Athi101/Weather/README.md

 # Weather

-This is a weather app.
+This is a simple weather app.